batect/batect/README.md

   [go script](https://www.thoughtworks.com/insights/blog/praise-go-script-part-i) based on Docker
 * Manage dependencies for integration and end-to-end testing (like databases) with ease
 * Onboard new team members in minutes: no installation required
-* Supports Linux, OS X and Windows
+* Supports Linux, macOS and Windows
 * Works with any language or framework, your existing CI system, and your chosen language's existing tooling
 * Take advantage of existing Docker images to get started quickly